Joshua-C-Clark/Salary-Prediction/README.md

 XGBoost Regression and Linear Regression, in addition to a handful of classification algorithms on binned Total_Comp, were evaluated for model depolyment.
 Ultimately, due to model simplicity and relative performance, Linear Regression was selected as the final model.
 A summarized notebook of the model evaluation can be found [here](https://github.com/Joshua-C-Clark/Salary-Prediction/blob/master/Notebooks/model.ipynb).

 The model is currently performing at an R^2 of 0.60 for Test Set and R^2 of 0.62 for Training Set and RMSE of ~$55,000 for both Training and Test Sets.

+## Deployment
+The application uses a [train model](https://github.com/Joshua-C-Clark/Salary-Prediction/blob/master/train_model.py) function, which relies upon a custom pipeline to perform each milestone step of data preparation, model training, evaluation, and prediction.
+The pipeline can be found [here](https://github.com/Joshua-C-Clark/Salary-Prediction/blob/master/pipe.py).
+Finally, the application is deployed using a [Flask App](https://github.com/Joshua-C-Clark/Salary-Prediction/blob/master/app.py).

 ## Future Work
 - Connect a database to the scraped data and develop a scheduled periodicity for scraping and updating the database.
 Retrain the model to validate performmance periodically.